The Basics of Chinese Herbal Medicine

 One of the most appealing qualities of Chinese Herbal

-Medicine is the low risk of adverse reaction or side
+Medicine is the low risk of adverse reaction or side effects.

-completely balanced, and therefore has minimal side effects.
+therefore has minimal side effects.

 The most commonly reported adverse reaction is minor